Stable homotopy groups of spheres: From dimension 0 to 90: Toda brackets

 \subsection{The Moss Convergence Theorem}

 We next discuss the Moss Convergence Theorem \cite{Moss70}, which is the essential tool for computing Toda brackets in stable homotopy groups.
-In order to make this precise, we must clarify the various types of bracket operations that arise.
+See also \cite{BK21} for a modern proof of the Moss Convergence Theorem that applies not only in classical stable homotopy theory but also to a wide variety of stable homotopy theories including $\C$-motivic stable homotopy theory.

+In order to state the Moss Convergence Theorem precisely, we must clarify the various types of bracket operations that arise.
 First, the Adams $E_2$-page has Massey products arising from the fact that it is the homology of the cobar complex, which is a differential graded algebra.
 We typically refer to these simply as ``Massey products", although we write ``Massey products in the $E_2$-page" for clarification when necessary.

 Next, each higher $E_r$-page also has Massey products, since it is the homology of the $E_{r-1}$-page, which is a differential graded algebra.
 We always refer to these as ``Massey products in the $E_r$-page" to avoid confusion with the more familiar Massey products in the $E_2$-page.
 This type of bracket appears only occasionally throughout the manuscript.